 - 3.2.3.5 Employee Training Employee training programs shall inform personnel responsible for implementing activities identified in the stormwater pollution prevention plan or otherwise responsible for stormwater management at all levels of responsibility of the components and goals of the stormwater pollution prevention plan.
-Training should address topics such as spill response, good housekeeping and material management practices.
-The pollution prevention plan shall identify periodic dates for such training. - 3.2.3.6 Recordkeeping and Internal Reporting Procedures A description of incidents such as spills or other discharges along with other information describing the quality and quantity of stormwater discharges shall be included in the plan required under this part.
+The pollution prevention plan shall include a schedule for training.
+Employee training must, at a minimum, address the following areas when applicable to a facility: proper handling (collection, storage, and disposal) of oil, used mineral spirits, anti-freeze, and solvents; spill prevention and response; fueling procedures; good housekeeping practices; and used battery management. - 3.2.3.6 Recordkeeping and Internal Reporting Procedures A description of incidents such as spills, or other discharges, along with other information describing the quality and quantity of stormwater discharges shall be included in the plan required under this part.
 The permittee must describe procedures for developing and retaining records on the status and effectiveness of plan implementation.
-The plan must address spills, monitoring, and BMP inspection and maintenance activities.
-Ineffective BMPs must be recorded and the date of their corrective action noted.
+The plan must address monitoring, and BMP inspection and maintenance activities.
+Ineffective BMPs must be reported and the date of their corrective action noted.